The Project

 Construction begins if the project is consented

-Vyrnwy Frankton connection is operational
+Vyrnwy Frankton Project is operational

 Your smarter, renewable future starts today.